 If your property is located in a local historic district, regardless of whether it is a historic or non-historic resource, you must obtain a COA before beginning exterior work on your property.
+A building permit cannot be issued until you have received a COA from the HDC for the proposed work.
 In addition, a performance bond must be posted, and a copy provided to the Building Official before a permit application will be presented to the Historic District Commission.
 If work is performed without a COA or a performance bond, completed noncompliant work may need to be retroactively removed or altered in order to obtain a COA.

-The COA process is detailed on the following page.
+The HDC Review process is detailed on the next page